 A picture of the ingredients in skillet cornbread, labeled.

 • Cornmeal – I use plain old yellow cornmeal, so I add baking powder to my cornbread.
-If you buy self-rising cornmeal, you can leave out the baking powder.
+If you buy self-rising cornmeal, you can leave out the baking powder and reduce the salt.

 • All-Purpose Flour